10. S3 classes#

 ## 4 virginica Petal.Length 5.552

-Some popular languages rely on message-passing syntax, where operations are propagated (and written) left-to-right instead of inside-out.
-For instance, in C++ and Python (amongst many others), “obj.method1().method2()” means “call method1 on obj and then call method2 on the result.
+As people are inherently lazy, they might want to “optimise” their workflow to save a bit of energy.
+Thus, many popular languages rely on message-passing syntax, where operations are propagated (and written) left-to-right instead of inside-out.
+For instance, object.method1().method2() might mean “call method1 on the object and then call method2 on the result”.
+Here, the object is told what to do.

-Since R 4.1.0, there is a pipe operator[32], `|>`.
-It is merely a syntactic sugar for translating between the message-passing and function-centric notion.
-In a nutshell, writing:
+Since R 4.1.0, we have the pipe operator[27], `|>`.
+It is merely syntactic sugar for translating between the message-passing and function-centric notion.
+In a nutshell, instead of writing:

 h(g(f(x), y))